spray/spray/docs/documentation/spray-routing/advanced-topics/index.rst

 ===============

 Event though the following topics are considered "advanced" usage of *spray-routing* they are not necessarily hard to understand.
-We just assume that in the majority of use cases they will not be required reading for application developers building on *spray-routing*.
+We simply assume that many users will be able to use *spray-routing* effectively without having to fully understand the topics in this chapter.

 .. toctree::

+   understanding-dsl-structure
    case-class-extraction
    custom-directives
    response-streaming
-   timeout-handling